-Freedom School will give you the analysis and intellectual framework you need to think critically about oppression and liberation.
-The entire 12 months will be grounded in the black feminist perspective.
+Freedom School will give you the analysis, intellectual framework, and practical tools you need to think critically about oppression and actively move towards liberation.
+The entire 12 months will be grounded in the Black feminist perspective.

 Freedom School will help you develop your self-awareness and capacity to act in ways that will create a lasting impact.

 “We realize that the liberation of all oppressed peoples necessitates the destruction of the political-economic systems of capitalism and imperialism as well as patriarchy.”

 You Have A Voice.